-María Inés Corrá is a partner in the administrative law and regulatory law practice group, and a member of the firm's international arbitration team.
+María Inés Corrá is a partner in the administrative law and regulatory law and international arbitration practices and leads the energy practice at the firm.

-She lectures on administrative law, and is visiting professor of regulatory law on postgraduate courses.
+She lectures on administrative law, and is visiting professor of regulatory law in postgraduate courses.

 This is part of a professional notice: all recommended firms are invited, but not required, to supply a

 professional notice and partner profiles, which are published in return for a fee.